 10. Be Extremely Responsive

-Experienced hosts know that communication with guests is crucial.
-So much so that it warrants its own rating category when guests leave reviews.
+Experienced hosts know that communication with guests is crucial—so much so that it warrants its own rating category when guests leave reviews.

 When a prospective guest inquires about your rental space, answer immediately.
 Do likewise when approving requests to book (if you refuse to turn on Instabook).
 And when future guests (or currently staying guests) message you with questions, hop to it.